KiwiHana/moonlight-ipex-llm/README.md

 # step 3: convert model

-modify src_path and dis_path in convert.py
+modify src_path and dst_path in Line 5 and Line 6 on convert.py

 ```
 python convert.py